-Practical Medicine.

-Practical instruction will be given by Dr. Smith and Dr. Carney in Physical Diagnosis, Urinalysis and in the use of the various instruments required for clinical examinations.
+Practical Medicine.-Practical instruction will be given by Dr. Smith and Dr. Carney in Physical Diagnosis, Urinalysis and in the use of the various instruments required for clinical examinations

-Clinical Microscopy and Clinical Chemistry.

-The course of instruction in these subjects, consisting of two laboratory periods weekly of two hours each, will be given by Professor Nicholls during the Second Term.
-The examination of of urine, faeces, stomach contents, sputum, blood and pathological fluids and exudates will be considered practically and their diagnostic importance emphasized.
+Clinical Microscopy and Clinical Chemistry.-The course of instruction in these subjects, consisting of one laboratory period weekly of two hours will be given by Dr. F. G. Mack, during the Second Term.
+The examination of urine, faeces, stomach contents, sputum, blood and pathological fluids and exudates will be considered practically and their diagnostic importance emphasized.

-Text Books: Butler; Diagnostics of Internal Medicine.
+Text Books: Butler: Diagnostics of Internal Medicine.
 Page: Physical Diagnosis.
 Purdy: Urinalysis.
-Jacob: Atlas Clinical Medicine.
+Jacob: Allas Clinical Medicine.
 Musser: Medical Diagnosis.
 Hutchinson and Rainey: Clinical Methods.
 Cabot: Medical Diagnosis.
 Da Costa: Physical Diagnosis.

-XII - Obstetrics and Gynaecology.
+XII.-Obstetrics and Gynaecology.

-Professor .
-M. A. Curry, B.A., M.D.
+Professor M .
+A. Curry, B. A., M. D.

-Associate Professor .
-W. B. Almon, M. D., C. M.
+Associate Professor W .
+B. Almon, M. D., C. M.

-Lecturer .C.
-S. Morton, M. B.
+Lecturer C. S. Morton, M. B.